-Review and Defense: Drafts of the thesis should be forwarded to the Defense Committee for review and comments.
+Review and Defense: Drafts of the thesis should be forwarded to the Master's Defense Committee for review and comments.
 The final draft of the thesis must be submitted to all members of the committee at least ten days prior to the scheduled defense date, which should not be later than the last day of classes during the semester in which the student intends to graduate.
 In certain cases, the student's work may be approved conditionally, pending certain changes as recommended by the committee.

-Non-thesis Option
+Non-Thesis Option

-At any point during the course of study, a student who has completed between 12 and 24 graduate semester hours can select a Master's Defense committee of three graduate faculty, one being the student's advisor.
+At any point during the course of study, a student who has completed between 12 and 24 graduate semester hours can select a Master's Defense Committee.
+The committee should consist of three graduate faculty, two of whom must be from the History Department (including the student's advisor).
 The committee will determine the form of the final written and oral examinations.

 Comprehensive Examination: The student must file with the Graduate School, a completed Application for Comprehensive Examination Form during the final semester of study or after he/she has completed all course work.
-The student and his/her advisor in consultation with the defense committee are responsible for scheduling the final written and oral exams at the end of the last semester of the student's course work.
+The student, in consultation with the Master's Defense Committee, is responsible for scheduling the final written and oral exams at the end of the last semester of the student's course work.